-January 15, 2014 by Maureen McCarty, HRC Associate Director of Digital Media
+January 15, 2014 by Maureen McCarty, HRC Deputy Director of Marketing

 The Sundance Film Festival, which kicks off tomorrow, January 16, is chockfull of must-see LGBT films this year, but if you can only catch one, don’t miss The Case Against 8, premiering in the U.S. Documentary Competition.

 The Case Against 8 chronicles the now historic case challenging California’s Proposition 8.